gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Dependency verification improvements

 When Gradle is asked to export all trusted keys via `./gradlew --export-keys`, it generates both binary and ASCII armored versions of the keys.

-With this release you can change this behavior and choose only one format.
+You can now change this behavior to choose only one format.
-In order to do so, you can edit `verification-metadata.xml` by adding the `keyring-format` setting.
+To do so, edit `verification-metadata.xml` by adding the `keyring-format` setting:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>